-Trump Backs Down, But Will He Make A Deal?
+Trump Blinked.
+Could A Shutdown Deal Be Next?

 Mercedes Schlapp, a White House spokeswoman, notably did not mention the wall when asked by NPR's Steve Inskeep on Morning Edition Thursday if the president could accept, for example, $5.7 billion for border security, but not for a wall.

-"Well, why don't we have Democrats propose that to the president?"
+"Well, why don't we have the Democrats come over and propose that over to the president?"
 Schlapp said.

 A trio of polls out Wednesday showed bad news for the president.
 Majorities are blaming him for the shutdown, and his approval rating is suffering.
-The most dramatic result was from the Associated Press and NORC, which showed Trump's approval rating at a low for his presidency in that poll: 34 percent, down from 42 percent last month.
+The most dramatic result was from The Associated Press and NORC, which showed Trump's approval rating at a low for his presidency in that poll: 34 percent, down from 42 percent last month.
 Two-thirds of people said they disapproved of the job he's doing.
 That included a whopping 69 percent of independents.

 A CBS news poll found that 71 percent of Americans do not think a border wall is worth a government shutdown.
 And a Fox News poll found three-quarters of Americans think the shutdown is an emergency or major problem, higher than the number who say that about the situation at the border.